DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/ERA5/ERA5.md

 Given that folder structure is slightly different than the one used automatically, a wrapper is prepared here `wrapper_cds.sh`: this basic tool will loop on the variable availalble, will launch the download and cat the files to create a new updated one Manual removing of old files has to be done before finalizing the update.
+Please double check with attention what is done, and the proper folders since it is not a straightforward operation

 Please check the property of the `CDS retriever` configuration file  and the path location.
-Original updated have been done on Levante DKRZ
+Original updated have been done on Levante DKRZ.

+Always double check  timestamp of fluxes variables, since they might need to be aligned to 00:00:00 to avoid issue with xarray.